Purpose of assessment

 The First FRCR examination comprises four papers of single best answer (SBA) questions.
 The written papers for the four subjects are held twice a year over two consecutive days.
 Further general information on the examination shows in the guidance notes for candidates.

 Applicants must have completed formal courses covering the examination syllabus in order to enter; there is no requirement to have held a clinical oncology training post.
 Candidates may enter the examination at four sittings only.
 Following a regulation change in 2014, attempts do not have to be taken consecutively, for further information please read the regulation change FAQs.

 How to apply

 Applicants should ensure they have read the guidance notes for applicants and the examination regulations before completing an online application.
-Online applications for the Autumn 2017 sitting are now open.
+Online applications for the Autumn 2017 sitting are now closed.

 Dates, fees and venues

 The College provides a suggested reading list and candidates are expected to supplement their reading of textbooks with appropriate reviews in relevant journals.
 Sample SBA questions and a copy of the answer sheet are provided, as are instructions for candidates to follow during the examination.
 The Oncology Registrars' Forum (ORF) have prepared advice for candidates from trainees who have already sat the examination.
 The document has been drafted without input from the FRCR examiners and does not necessarily represent their views.
 Generic examiners' reports are available as a guide to candidates and trainers preparing for future sittings of the examination – these include previous pass rate information from the First FRCR examination.